skeptikantin/Ibex-with-Maze/README.md

 * To test, replace contents of data_includes with sample.js
 ## Options

-If you're building maze materials automatically using the scripts in maze_automate, you can get those materials in ibex-format, and just copy those lines into the items list of a ibex experiment file.
+If you're building maze materials automatically using <https://github.com/vboyce/Maze/tree/master/maze_automate>, you can get those materials in ibex-format, and just copy those lines into the items list of a ibex experiment file.

 If you're not, these are the available arguments and specifications.